FIIT-IAU/2022-2023/README.md

 ```
 ### Recommended literature / Odporúčaná literatúra

+- GÉRON, A., 2022.
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
+O'Reilly Media, Inc. ISBN 1098125975

-- McKinney, W., 2022.
+- MCKINNEY, W., 2022.
 Python for Data Analysis.
 O'Reilly Media, Inc. ISBN 978-1098104030

-- Shaw, Z.A., 2017.
+- SHAW, Z.A., 2017.
 Learn Python 3 The Hard Way: A very simple introduction to the terrifyingly beautiful world of computers and code.
 Addison-Wesley Professional.
 ISBN 978-0134692883.